MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/bing-grounding.md

     - Connection name: `YOUR_CONNECTION_NAME` (You will use this connection name in the sample code below.)
     - Access: you can choose either *this project only* or *shared to all projects*.
 Just make sure in the sample code below, the project you entered connection string for has access to this connection.

-## Terms of use and display requirements
+## How to display Grounding with Bing Search Results

-According to Terms of use and display requirements, you need to display both website URLs and Bing search query URLs in your custom interface.
+According to Grounding with Bing's [Terms of Use and Use and display requirements](https://www.microsoft.com/en-us/bing/apis/grounding-legal#use-and-display-requirements), you need to display both website URLs and Bing search query URLs in your custom interface.
 You can find website URLs through `annotations` parameter in API response and Bing search query URLs through `runstep` details.

 :::image type="content" source="../../media/tools/bing/website-citations.png" alt-text="A screenshot showing citations for Bing search results." lightbox="../../media/tools/bing/website-citations.png":::

+### Other legal considerations

+Microsoft will use data you send to Grounding with Bing to improve Microsoft products and services.
+Where you send personal data to this service, you are responsible for obtaining sufficient consent from the data subjects.
+The Data Protection Terms in the Online Services Terms do not apply to Grounding with Bing.

+Your use of Grounding with Bing Search will be governed by the Terms of Use.
+By using Grounding with Bing Search, you agree to be bound by and comply with these Terms of Use.

 ::: zone-end